 You may experience some or all of these feelings:

 The most important thing that you can do for a survivor is to believe them and remind them that they are not to blame for what happened to them.
-From there, take your cues on how to help from them.
+From there, take cues on how to help them.
 Ask the survivor what they would like you to do to be supportive.
 Helping survivors regain their sense of control is important; give them time to decide how they want to proceed legally or otherwise.